Changissnz/nu_merchant_principal/README.md

 not there for them two, in order for them to be one and the same in the match-up between the physically cyclical offendor and the opposition.
-Ponderance on the total from any one of the two halves is already limited by the perspective of allegiance.
+Ponderance on the total from any one of the two halves is already limited by the bondage of allegiance.
 So what if there is/was a mistake on one end acknowledged by that end, for they are to keep that acknowledgment to themselves, by the terms of their bondage.
 No authorization exists from